 To request document conversion, students must be registered with the Disability Resource Center.
-To register, students should e-mail [email protected] or call the front desk at 612-626-1333 to set up an appointment with a specialist.
-Students must provide the specialist with recent documentation demonstrating a print disability from a qualified professional.
-This may include individuals who have visual disabilities (blind or low vision), learning disabilities, Attention Deficit Disorder (ADD), Attention Deficit Hyperactivity Disorder (ADHD), visual perceptual disabilities, head trauma, and/or specific physical disabilities that restrict hand use to turn pages or manipulate print material.
+To register, students should e-mail [email protected] or call the front desk at 612-626-1333 to make an appointment with an access consultant.
+Students must provide the consultant with recent documentation demonstrating a print disability from a qualified professional.

 Enrollment in Courses

 If you are a student receiving document conversion services, you must be enrolled in the courses for which you are requesting accessible media/alternate format.
 As a student receiving document conversion services, you are eligible to register for courses beginning the first day registration is open.
 Your access consultant or academic adviser can help you enroll in courses.
 We will confirm your enrollment before initiating work.

 You may request conversion of non-course related materials in an alternative format.
 Some examples may include test prep materials provided by an instructor or personal readings.
 We assign a lower priority to these materials compared to materials required for current courses.

 Requesting Document Conversion

 To request document conversion, students must email [email protected] and provide the following information:

 - List of reading materials they wish to have converted such as textbooks, course packets, and/or Canvas readings.

 - Syllabus / reading schedule for each course: Most syllabi will include a reading schedule.
 Please check to make sure it is included, and if not, please contact your instructor for a schedule of assigned readings.
 (It is University policy that instructors provide complete syllabi on the first day of class.)